 |Key Skills||Patience, Good Physical Condition, Good Communication Skills, etc.|

 |Annual Mean Salary (2022) – National||$64,920 (Probation Officers and Correctional Treatment Specialists)|

 |Job Outlook (2021 – 2031)||0% (Probation Officers and Correctional Treatment Specialists)|

 Source: US Bureau of Labor Statistics

 The US Bureau of Labor Statistics does not publish the career outlook figures for parole officers.
-However, figures for Probation Officers and Correctional Treatment Specialists are available, and these professionals will enjoy 4% job growth between 2020 and 2030.
+However, figures for Probation Officers and Correctional Treatment Specialists are available, and these professionals will experience 0% job growth between 2021 and 2031.

 Featured Programs and Schools